 Here are the top tips from this infographic:

 Max needs to buy a new coffee table.
 He’s already decided that he’d like a large, solid light oak table with drawers.
 He types into Google the words ‘coffee table’ and gets over 100 million results.
-After clicking on 15 or so links, he is no closer to finding a suitable coffee table, because while there are plenty of sellers, none of those featuring on the first page of results sell the specific type of table that he’s looking for.
+After clicking on 15 or so links, he is no closer to finding a suitable coffee table, because while there are plenty of sellers, none of those featured on the first page of results sells the specific type of table that he’s looking for.